 The Project

 Sumba, an island in the Indonesian archipelago, is one of the three poorest provinces in Indonesia.
-Having access to safe drinking water is the main challenge for the inhabitants: during the dry season, 60 to 70% of them hydrate with untreated water mainly from lakes.
-To make up for the lack of water sources, villagers have to travel tens of kilometres daily to find the water they need to live and cultivate.
-Children are often responsible for this vital task, at the expense of their education.
+Having access to drinking water is the main issue for the inhabitants: during the dry season, 60 to 70% of them hydrate themselves with untreated water coming mainly from lakes.
+To compensate for the lack of water sources, villagers must travel dozens of kilometers daily to fetch the water they need to live and farm.
+Children are often in charge of this vital task, at the expense of their education.

-This project, in which we have been involved for more than 10 years, meets the primary needs of the population and is part of an environmental and sustainable approach.
-Each summer, a team of about 15 volunteers goes to the site to make water tanks and dry toilets.
+This project, in which we have been involved for 15 years, responds to the primary needs of the population and is part of an environmental and sustainable approach.
+Every summer, a team of about 15 volunteers goes to the area to build water tanks and dry toilets.

 Support us